misiektoja/instagram_monitor/docs/configuration.md

 Every supported browser can have several profiles with separate cookies.
 Use one of these methods:

 - **Pick by name** with `--browser-profile`.
-Use the Firefox profile name (e.g. `default-release`) or the Chromium profile directory (e.g. `Default`, `Profile 1`).
+Use the Firefox profile name (e.g. `default-release`) or, for Chromium-based browsers, either the profile directory (e.g. `Default`, `Profile 1`) or the display name the picker shows (e.g. `Your Chrome`).
+A display name used by two profiles is refused with the directories to pass instead.
 On Linux, Snap, Flatpak and distribution builds of Firefox keep separate profile trees that often share a name.
 A name matching more than one is refused rather than guessed at, and the error lists the full profile directories to pass instead:

     ```sh
     instagram_monitor --import-browser-session --browser chrome --browser-profile "Profile 1"